ghc-proposals/ghc-proposals/proposals/0000-split-wunused-imports.md

 Is this acceptable?
 From initial feedback given in the proposal discussion, it seems that it is.

-However, for an extension of this proposal which includes some mitigation for this issue, see [the unresolved question section on Meta warnings](#meta-warning).

 ## Alternatives

 ### Relaxed redundant imports